-We also evaluate defect prediction models as part of our empirical study, to evaluate the impact of mislabels and feature sets.
-To evaluate the practical relevance of differences between the models,we evaluate how training on noisy data or fewer features impacts the cost effectiveness of defect prediction models based on the cost model by Herbold~\cite{Herbold2019}.
-The cost model estimates boundaries on the ratio between costs of quality assurance and cost of defects.
+The cost model estimates boundaries on the ratio between costs of quality assurance and costs of defects.
 Defect predictions can save costs for a project based on the ratio $C$ between the costs for quality assurance and the cost of defects.
-The cost model estimates lower an upper boundaries for $C$ that must be fulfilled to allow the defect prediction model to save costs.
-For cost ratios $C$ less than the lower boundary, it would be better to not perform any additional quality assurance, because the quality assurance would be more expensive than the costs of the defects.
+The cost model estimates lower and upper boundaries for $C$ that must be fulfilled to allow the defect prediction model to save costs.
+For cost ratios $C$ less than the lower boundary, it would be better to not perform any additional quality assurance, because the quality assurance would be more expensive than the cost of the defects.
 The lower boundary increases with more predictions of files as defective (regardless whether the predictions are correct) and decreases with more defects being predicted.
 Thus, the lower boundary penalizes false positive predictions and rewards true positive predictions.
 For cost ratios $C$ greater than the upper boundary, it would be better to apply additional quality assurance everywhere, because the costs for the defects would be higher than the investment for the quality assurance.
 The upper boundary increases with fewer predictions of files as defects (regardless whether the predictions are correct) and decreases with more defects missed by the predictions.
 Thus, the upper boundary penalizes false negatives and rewards true negatives.
 An additional caveat of the cost model is that it accounts for the $m$-to-$n$ relationship between files and defects, i.e., that each file may be affected by multiple defects and the each defect may affect multiple files.
-As a result, the cost model does not use the confusion matrix for the estimation of true predictions of defects, but rather the bug-issue matrix to evaluate if all files that are affected by a defect are predicted by the cost model.
+As a result, the cost model does not use the confusion matrix for the estimation of true predictions of defects, but rather the bug-issue matrix to evaluate if all files that are affected by a defect are predicted by the defect prediction model.
 We use the size in logical lines of code as proxy for the effort for the quality assurance of the artifacts.
 Moreover, we assume that quality assurance is perfect, i.e, that all predicted defects are actually found by subsequent quality assurance measures.
-Following Herbold~\cite{Herbold2019}, we can thus compute the boundaries on $C$ as
+Following \cite{Herbold2019}, we can thus compute the boundaries on $C$ as

 $S$ is the set of files for which defects are predicted, $h$ is the defect prediction model, $D$ is the set of defects all $d \in \mathcal{P}(S)$\footnote{In the cost model, a defect is defined by the set of files that it affects.}, $D_{PRED} = \{d \in D: \forall s \in d~|~h(s) = 1\}$ is the set of predicted defects, and $D_{MISS} = \{d \in D: \exists s \in d~|~h(s)=0\}$ is the set of missed defects.